skanaar/skanaar.github.io/cluster/readme.txt

 The single page application
 ----------------
 Powered by AngularJS that handles routing.
-It looks like multiple pages but they sub-pages are partials that are loaded and inserted when the #-hash part of the url changes.
+It looks like multiple pages but the sub-pages are partials that are loaded and inserted when the #-hash part of the url changes.
 - js/webapp.js : contains the entire AngularJS application
 - partials/*.partial.html : templates for the sub-pages